Demographics of Newfoundland and Labrador: Ethnicity

 More than half the population identified their ethnocultural ancestry as Canadian, while two-fifths identified English ancestry, and one-fifth identified Irish ancestry.
+However, Canadian is written on the census first, and many people write in other ethnic groups after it, which are listed in another section, so numbers do not necessarily represent accurate responses to ethnicity.

 More than 100,000 Newfoundlanders have applied for membership in the Qalipu Mi'kmaq First Nation Band, equivalent to one-fifth of the total population.

 The same data on ethnocultural ancestry, grouped more geographically by Statistics Canada, are shown below: